FREQUENTLY ASKED QUESTIONS

 This one is just as difficult for photographers as it is for musicians.
 My work has been referred to as "cinematic," "documentary style" and "wedding photojournalism" as I act in the role of observer rather than director.
 I think a more useful answer would be to elaborate about my approach to photography.
 I see photographs in everything.
 I am always looking at light and carry a camera with my all day everyday.
 Unless I'm swimming, of course.
 Although I am by nature a very social person, I try to be as discreet and invisible as possible.
 I don't direct the action: I observe and wait for specific moments.
 I am drawn to beautiful light and strong compositions.
 I have a background in graphic design that also helped shape the way I shoot.
 I operate under the assumption that being photographed is really weird and uncomfortable for most people.
 I know it is for me.
 I find that my clients value seeing beautiful images of things that really happened rather than situations manufactured or staged by the photographer.
 Most of the time, I begin photographing you getting ready, which gets you used to being photographed and allows me to disappear into the background for the rest of the event.
 The highest compliment I can receive is "How did you get all these?
 I don't even remember seeing you!"
 What you are saying when you hire a photographer is "I like your style.
 Please take photos like these at my wedding."

-Technical: I bring 3 cameras to weddings, each with a prime lens because I want to gather as much light as possible and don't like zoom lenses.
+Technical: I bring 3 cameras to weddings, each with a fast prime lens because I want to gather as much light as possible and don't like zoom lenses.
 My favorite focal lengths are 35mm, 50mm and 85mm.
 Almost all of my portfolio was photographed with either a 35mm or 50mm lens.
 I wear the wide angle on my left shoulder, the normal lens around my neck, and the short telephoto on my right shoulder.
-I've been doing this for years, so when I see something in front of me, I rely on muscle memory to instantly reach for the right camera.
-I prefer natural light from the back or the side, and I don't use flash at weddings, despite years of shooting with ProFoto studio lights.
+I've been doing this since the beginning of my career, so when I see something in front of me, I rely on muscle memory to instantly reach for the right camera.
+I prefer natural light from the back or the side, and rarely use flash at weddings, despite years of shooting with ProFoto studio lights.
 To me, a little bit of motion is much more romantic than the harsh look of flash, and it allows me to shoot discreetly and not disturb the scene.

 What is your price range?